 With the knowledge of the causes of diseases, the ways they are transmitted and the ways they can be treated, people can improve their health by making choices in what they eat and do, and developing a few good habits.
 A few items including soap and bed nets may also be necessary.
-With knowledge, people also do not need to fear people with disease, as they did in the past when the causes and transmission of the diseases was not known.
+With knowledge, people also do not need to fear people with disease, as they did in the past when the causes and transmission of diseases was not well understood.
 In the past, people stigmatised others partly out of fear and ignorance.
 This was bad for the mental and social health of both those who stigmatise others, and those who are stigmatised.
 The health of the whole community is harmed by stigma, and strengthened by support.

-1. Make a mind map for the vocabulary words found on page 10.

-2. Ko Tay had a fever, headache, and diarrhoea.
+- 1. Explain the difference between a disease and a symptom. - 2.
+Use malaria as an example to explain different ways to prevent disease. - 3.
+Ko Tay had a fever, headache, and diarrhoea.
 The doctor prescribed Ciprofloxacin (Cipro), an antibiotic, and recommended that Ko Tay take 2 tablets every day for seven days.
 After 3 days, Ko Tay started to feel better.
 He decided to stop taking his medicine.
-Several weeks later, Zaw Min Htut had symptoms similar to what Ko Tay had.
+Several weeks later, Zaw Min Htut had symptoms similar to what Ko Tay had. - a.

-a.
-Given the list of symptoms, what diseases might Ko Tay have had?

-c.
 Was it a good idea for Ko Tay to stop taking the medicine after 3 days?
-Explain.
+Explain. - b.

-d.
 Should Zaw Min Htut take the medicine that Ko Tay had left over?
-Why or why not?

-3. Split into groups and do the Diseases and Characteristics card activity - Appendix B. Your teacher will provide the cards.
-Each group chooses a characteristic by which you would like to classify the diseases, and places the 3 characteristic cards - 'most', 'somewhat' and 'least' in order across the table.
+Why or why not? - 4.
+Split into groups and do the Diseases and Characteristics card activity Appendix B. Each group chooses a characteristic type by which it would like to classify the diseases, and places the 3 characteristic cards 'most', 'somewhat' and 'least' in order across the table.
 Now place the disease cards in front of the correct characteristic card.
-Do this several times for different diseases and characteristics, and then discuss the results.

-4. Find five people in your community and read them the story of Ko Tay and Zaw Min Htut.
-Ask them the three questions you answered above, and use what you have learned to explain to them why Ko Tay and Zaw Min Htut should not share medicine.

-5. To review the vocabulary learned in this chapter, make a crossword puzzle in your notebook of all the vocabulary words.
+Do this several times for different diseases and characteristic types, and then discuss the results. - 5.
+Find five people in your community and read them the story of Ko Tay and Zaw Min Htut.
+Ask them the three questions you answered above, and use what you have learned to explain to them why Ko Tay and Zaw Min Htut should not share medicine. - 6.
+To review the vocabulary learned in this chapter, make a crossword puzzle in your notebook of all the vocabulary words.
 Trace the puzzle onto another sheet of paper, giving only the outline of the boxes, not the answers to the clues.
 Trade your clues and outline of the crossword puzzle with a partner.
 When you are both finished, use your original version to check your partner's answers.

-1. What do the words dehydration and rehydration have in common?
-How are they different?
-Using the context of the paragraphs, what do you think 're-' and 'de-' mean?
-What do you think 'hydrate' means?

-2. Diarrhoea is especially dangerous for young children.
-Why are young children more at risk than adults?

-3. If an adult weighs 50 kg and looses 1 kg of water, what percentage of her body weight does she lose?
-If a child weighs 10 kg and looses 1 kg of water, what percentage of her body weight does she lose?
+- 1. There are many ways for diarrhoea-causing micro-organisms to infect a person.
+If an animal is infected with a micro-organism, describe at least three steps to infecting a person.
+How could transmission of the micro-organism be stopped at each step? - 2.
+Why is diarrhoea is especially dangerous for young children? - 3.
+If an adult weighs 50 kg and loses 1 kg of water, what percentage of her body weight does she lose? - 4.
+If a child weighs 10 kg and looses 1 kg of water, what percentage of her body weight does she lose? - 5.
 How much water is one kg?